cinchy-co/Documentation/guides-for-using-cinchy/user-guides/data-management.md

 Importing data allows you to add new rows of data into a table.
 If you wish to perform a sync instead please [refer to the CLI](../../data-syncs/cli-commands-list.md).
 Importing data acts as a smart copy-and-paste of new data into an existing table.

 Importing the first row of your CSV as a header row will match the headers to the column names within your table.
-Any columns that cannot be matched will be ignored as well as any columns you do not have edit permissions for.
+Any columns that cannot be matched will be ignored as well as any columns you don't have edit permissions for.

 Users can import data from a CSV file to an existing table in Cinchy.
 Importing data into a Cinchy table only adds records to the table.
 This type of importing of data does not update or append existing records